PRACTICES FOR PERCEPTION

 In this test, you’re observing what the world calls “cause and effect” through a consciousness-first lens.

-Here’s the hypothesis:
+Here’s the working question:

 Not just lowly pain, but exalted identity.